Skip to Content

 Free guided tours sign inside Changdeokgung Palace

-The Secret Garden in Seoul is located in the back of Changdeokgung Palace.
-This is arguably one of the most beautiful palaces in Seoul because it was built in harmony with surrounding nature.
+The Huwon Secret Garden is found in the back of Changdeokgung Palace on the eastern side of Seoul.
+This is arguably one of the most beautiful palaces because it was built in harmony with surrounding nature.
+Open hours for the palace are 9:00-17:00 or 18:30 depending on time of year, but it’s closed Monday.

 Ticket office for the Huwon Secret Garden in Changdeokgung Palace